-Using just a few ingredients, you can create the tasty snack that is pickled celery.
+Using just a few ingredients, you can create a tasty snack that is pickled celery.
 It’s tangy, crunchy, and the perfect addition to egg salad, potato salad, and your charcuterie board array.

 If you’ve never heard of pickled celery before, you’re not alone – depending on where you’re from.
 In Japan, it’s a popular condiment, served beside seafood, fish, and many other dishes.